MicrosoftDocs/xamarin-docs/docs/ios/platform/document-picker.md

 ---
-title: "Document Picker"
+title: "Document Picker in Xamarin.iOS"
-description: "The Document Picker view controller grants users access to files outside an application's sandbox.
-It is a simple mechanism for sharing documents between apps.
-It also enables more complex workflows, because users can edit a single document with multiple applications.
-This article provides an introduction to using the Document Picker in a Xamarin.iOS application and the changes in iCloud Documents required to support it." ms.prod: xamarin ms.assetid: 89539D79-BC6E-4A3E-AEC6-69D9A6CC6818 ms.technology: xamarin-ios
+description: "This document describes the iOS Document Picker and discusses how to use it in Xamarin.iOS.
+It takes a look at iCloud, documents, common setup code, document provider extensions, and more." ms.prod: xamarin ms.assetid: 89539D79-BC6E-4A3E-AEC6-69D9A6CC6818 ms.technology: xamarin-ios